March 12, 2026

 That shift reduces the number of steps between question and answer, and it removes many of the intermediaries that once shaped consumer research.

-Another pattern emerging from behavioral data is a change in how people distribute their attention across digital environments.
+Another pattern emerging from behavioral data is a change in how people distribute their attention across digital environments: AI is producing deeper engagement in fewer places.

 For brands trying to influence the customer journey, this creates a different competitive environment.
 Winning attention increasingly requires relevance within the environments where users are already spending time.